-Recommended Subjects of Examination:- This level tests advanced knowledge and skills in optional subjects related to Information and Communication Technology (ICT):
+Recommended Subjects of Examination:- This level tests advanced knowledge and skills in optional subjects related to Information and Communication Technology (ICT): Word Processing, Spreadsheet Management, Database Management, Power Point Presentation Principles Of Programming, Desktop Publishing, Web Designing

 The Web Designing course (WD3) equips students with foundational skills in HTML and web technologies.
 It enables learners to create, structure, and style web pages using HTML while understanding essential internet concepts.
 Upon completion, students will be able to develop functional, structured, and visually appealing websites. π§βπ Target Audience: Beginners in web design and development ICT diploma students Junior developers Career switchers entering the tech industry π Course Duration: 8 to 10 weeks (flexible based on institution schedule) π Prerequisites: Basic computer literacy and familiarity with file management